Prucek/IFJ/failing_tests/readme.md

 # Failing tests archive

-This directory stores source codes for which our compiler fails to create corresponding assembly instructions
+This directory stores source codes which our compiler fails to compile correctly.

 ## Navigating through this archive